rixx/cutebit-content/content/conferences/djangoconeu17-20.md

 Gerkhin uses `Given`, `When` and `Then` as natural language keywords, allows boolean connections with `And` or `Or`, and variable grouping.

-Work on formulating release checklists aswell as feature files that describe the behaviours required to be present for a new release.
+Work on formulating release checklists as well as feature files that describe the behaviours required to be present for a new release.
 Do not use those feature files for manual testing (too tedious and much), use checklists for that.

 But use something like `pytest-bdd` to work off these files, and look at something like